jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 V206

     The terminal baudrate can be changed on the fly.
-Download MSP430-FORTH\CHNGBAUD.f to test.
+Download MSP430-FORTH\CHNGBAUD.f to do.

     forthMSP430FR.asm: